-Each Comet account can be used by multiple devices.
-This allows you to deduplicate backups from multiple accounts, since backups can be targeted to the same Storage Vault.
+Each Comet user can be used by multiple devices.
+This allows you to deduplicate backups from multiple users, since backups can be targeted to the same Storage Vault.

 - You can view, edit, and use Storage Vaults configured by other devices

 - You cannot view, edit, nor use Protected Items configured by other devices